-V. Conclusion
+V. CONCLUSION

 Disasters such as Sandy rapidly disrupt large segments of society, and the recovery process is larger than any one person, agency, or program.
 The recovery is complex and impacts entire communities on a large and complex scale, disrupting their economies and social order.
-It is precisely because of the enormous dimensions of these risks and impacts that government must play an important role in fashioning an approach that promotes recovery and resiliency, while remaining flexible enough to address the singular demands that follow different disasters.
+It is precisely because of the enormous dimensions of these risks and impacts that the government must play an important role in fashioning an approach that promotes recovery and resiliency while remaining flexible enough to address the singular demands that follow different disasters.
 For the same reasons, which owe to the magnitude and complexities of problems that disasters cause, nonprofit legal and nonlegal assistance are an essential part of the recovery, and we must find ways to fund their presence throughout the recovery process.
-These organizations, with their collective field experiences as public resources and problem-solvers, observe firsthand the impact of policy decisions on affected communities.